 Happily though the print-on-demand version is now available through Book Depository.
 So anyone can order it from there the same as any other published book.

-But if you would like to buy one, or two, or more copies of my children’s book ThePriceless Princess, you can order them direct from the Princess’s website, here.
+But if you would like to buy one, or two, or more copies you can order them direct from the Princess’s website, here.
 Special offer on now: a personally signed copy, posted anywhere in Australia, for $14.99.
-Excellent Christmas presents for children 7-10.
-Although the central figure is a girl, I have recently had great feedback from many friends and associates who report that boys are loving the story too.
+Although the main character is a girl, boys are loving the story too.
 They like the young Wizard of Spume.

 The best thing about getting older is realising that others are getting older at the same rate, especially your favourite writers.
 They’ve been writing for years and years, and you’ve been reading away alongside.
 In traditional publishing it means that they write and you read at different moments of the Zeitgeist, so you experience them in different ways according to where you both are.
 Helen’s recent book of essays Everywhere I Look felt both familiar and dazzlingly fresh.
 Preoccupied with my current volume of memoirs, this and the publication of Bernadette Brennan’s study of Helen’s work (more on which in another post), sent me scurrying off to rediscover her work in the present moment, 2017.

 A lot is now available on Kindle.
 I had purchased her print books over many years but most had gone off into the mysterious places books go when you move your stuff around a lot.
 Now I could repurchase and reread all at once.
 Yes, it is a Kindle binge.
 A wonderful short novella about a trip to the Antarctic was the first surprise: I had never heard of it before.
 I reread The First Stone and This House of Grief and The Spare Room and then I came to Joe Cinque’s Consolation, which I had never read before..